 The Creepy Plague Doctor Existed

 The plague doctor costume, along with a sharp-faced mask, has been popular in Venice since the 16th century.
 The plague raged in Europe that lasted for two centuries, which had a devastating effect on 80 million people.
 Back then, this creepy doctor costume became one of the symbols of the era.

 It is believed that the Frenchman, Charles de Lorm, created the mask and costume for the character.
-The doctor was seen wearing pants, a raincoat, and leather gloves to seek protection from any infection.
+The doctor was seen wearing pants, a raincoat, and leather gloves and jacket to seek protection from any infection.

 The Terrible Mask Mystery Debunked!

 The mask resembled the bird’s beak that had a practical purpose behind the design.
 The doctor used to inhale a bunch of medicinal herbs that were put into the cavity, which indicated less danger for him.
 The doctor put sponges soaked in incense into the nostrils that symbolized ‘soporific sponge’.
 It was placed under a patient’s nose to keep them under sedation until the 19th century.
 The plague doctor mask was one of the terrible masks of that time which is quite popular in Venice Carnival.